FAQs regarding proposed water park project in South Loop

 - The waterpark will be owned by a non-profit entity not related to Mall of America.
 Excess profits flow to pay off the project debt, not to the nonprofit ownership nor the waterpark manager or developer.

 - Poor performance by the waterpark (lower attendance than projected) would not create direct financial exposure for the City.
 The financial performance is back-stopped by ARBLs (alternative revenues by legislation; admissions, food/beverage, lodging and sales taxes that would be turned on) that are limited to Mall of America property and would be paid by MOA visitors.

 What is the water park project?
 (Background)

-The water park project in South Loop would be one of the largest indoor water parks in North America with a building footprint of 250,000 sf and would cost $230-250 million.
+The water park project in South Loop would be one of the largest indoor water parks in North America with a building footprint of approximately 250,000 sf and a total area including all interior multi story floor areas around 335,000 sf.
+The project would cost approximately $250 million.
 The West Edmonton Mall (WEM) in Canada (which the MOA is somewhat modeled after and is also owned by Triple 5) has a 215,000 sf integrated/attached water park that brings in over 500,000 users annually.
 The WEM water park adds to the vibrancy and resiliency of that large mall.
 Not only does the WEM water park have slides and other rides, its large wave pool hosts evening beach themed gatherings and surfing leagues, allowing for greater utilization of the venue.

 The proposed South Loop water park would be open to the public, and would not be developed specifically along with a hotel.
-The water park would create room night demand for hotels.
+The water park would create new demand for hotel rooms.
 Any relationship between the water park and hotels would treat all hotels the same - meaning that if the water park provides discounted tickets to hotels, all hotels would be offered the same discounted ticket price.